Capstone-Projects-2023-Spring/project-virtual-pet/documentation/docs/testing-plan/integration-testing.md

 </details>

-<br></br>

 ## Assertions
-1. Multiplier reads the correct value when decreased
-2. Multiplier reads the correct value when increased
+1. Pet mood is negative when tasks are overdue.
+2. Pet mood improves when overdue task is completed.
-3. Pet mood is accurate at steps 3 and 6
+3. Pet mood improves when pet is fed.

-Use Case 5
-## Assertions
-1. The task is correctly updated based on level of completion (each stage will be asserted).
-2. The inventory is updated with the correct candy.